HomeMy WebLinkAbout2024-07-25 Board of Zoning Adjustment PacketCITY OF

 SUCH AS BUT NOT LIMITED TO: DRAINAGE UTILITIES PAVEMENT, STRIPING CURB ETC., AND TO INCLUDE ANY WORK IN DOT

 R.O.W.
-Wd/OR CITY R.O.W.
+AND/OR CITY R.O.W.
 REPAIRS SHALL BE EQUAL TO OR BETTER YHAN EXISTING CONDITIONS.

 6. ALL WORK ON THIS PLAN SHALL BE DONE IN STRICT ACCORDANCE WITH THE OWNER'S SITEWORK SPECIFICATIONS AND/OR